 Fracture-a-la-signature derives its name from forensic medicine because the size and shape of a depressed skull fracture may give information on the type of weapon used.
 It can be a si...

-In America hangings are the second most common form of suicide after firearm use.
-In other parts of the world due to the relative difficulty in accessing firearms, hangings are the most com...
+In America, hangings are the second most common form of suicide after firearm use.
+In other parts of the world due to the r...

 High-velocity penetrating brain injuries, in practical terms most often due to cranial gunshot injuries, are a form of penetrating traumatic brain injuries, which are much less common than blunt traumatic brain injuries and distinguished from low-velocity penetrating brain injuries (such as stab...